reichlab/docs.zoltardata/docs/Projects.md

 ## Create a project

 There are two ways to create a project: by editing a form or by uploading a JSON project configuration file.
-Using a form is a quick way to make a project to get a team started, but is very limited in what can be specified, mainly the information in the **Details table** as described in the link above (name, visibility, time interval type, description, home URL, core data, logo url, and model owners).
+Using a form is a quick way to make a project to get a team started, but is very limited in what can be specified, mainly the information in the **Details table** as described in the link above (name, visibility, description, home URL, core data, logo url, and model owners).
 The second method - using a configuration file - is preferred as it allows specifying all aspects of a project.
 Both methods are accessed via the green "New" dropdown button at the top of the [Projects page](HomePage.md#projects-page).

 ### To create a project via a form: